 Hill estimated that the new integration should cut weeks off the time needed to deploy Rockwell FirstPoint software alongside a Siebel 7 CRM system.
 In the past, the process has averaged as long as two months, he said.

 In terms of functionality, Hill said upgrades would include a shared, single logon for FirstPoint Enterprise 2002 and Siebel CRM software, as well as increased control of contact data that moves between the two applications.
-Hill said reporting capabilities working across both systems have also become more effective
+Hill said reporting capabilities working across both systems have also become more effective as a result of the new integration.

 FOR MORE INFORMATION: